 There is a growing demand for direct care and but not enough workers to meet the demand.
-The U.S. Census Bureau projects the number of people aged 65 and older will more than double between 2015 and 2060 from 47.8 million to 98 million.
+The population age 65 and older increased from 38.8 million in 2008 to 52.4 million in 2018 (a 35 percent increase) and is projected to reach 94.7 million in 2060.
 Further, according to the Centers for Disease Control and Prevention (CDC), one in four adults, or 61 million Americans is currently living with a disability.
-By 2024, an additional 5.2 million direct care workers will be needed across all care settings to care for the growing population of older Americans and people with disabilities.
+Between 2018 and 2028, the direct care workforce is projected to add more than 1.3 million new jobs.

 Direct care workers care for and support some of our nation's most vulnerable people.
-However, the workforce itself is also vulnerable to low wages, harsh working conditions, and economic insecurity.
+However, the workforce itself is also vulnerable to low wages, difficult working conditions, and economic insecurity.
 Nine in ten direct care workers are women, half are people are color, and a quarter are immigrants.
 Many direct care workers do not have education beyond high school and lack access to a career pathway or advanced training.
-The rate of injury among direct care workers is over three times higher than other professions while the current median wage for direct care workers is just over \$11 an hour.
-Twenty-four percent of home care workers live below the federal poverty level and 52 percent of direct care workers rely on some form of public assistance to support themselves and their families.
+The rate of injury among direct care workers is over three times higher than other professions while the current median wage for direct care workers is just under \$13 an hour.
+One in six workers lives in poverty and 44 percent of direct care workers rely on some form of public assistance to support themselves and their families.